raken15/StockTradingApplication/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE file](LICENSE.md) for details.
+See the [LICENSE](LICENSE) for details.